uf2020/ccxt/Manual.md

     }
 ```

-To get the list of available timeframes for your exchange see the `timeframes` exchange property.
-Note that it is only populated when `hasFetchTickers` property is true as well.
+To get the list of available timeframes for your exchange see the `timeframes` property.
+Note that it is only populated when `hasFetchTickers`  is true as well.

 The fetchOHLCV method shown above returns a list (a flat array) of OHLCV candles represented by the following structure: